What is Commercial Cleaning and Where Do You Start?

 Should I hire a commercial cleaner or keep the work in-house?

-Commercial cleaning can be expensive, but a mistake in cleaning your business premises might be even more costly.
-Each business should weigh the expense of hiring full-time cleaning staff and purchasing the necessary cleaning equipment against the outlay of calling in the pros.
-For many businesses, that calculation becomes one of complexity (how difficult the premises is to clean) and frequency (how often a commercial cleaning is necessary).
+Commercial cleaning can be expensive, but a cleaning mistake at your business premises might cost even more.
+Each business should weigh the expense of hiring full-time cleaning staff and buying equipment against the cost of calling in the pros.
+For many, that decision comes down to complexity (how hard the premises is to clean) and frequency (how often cleaning is needed).

-Relatively straightforward cleaning tasks that have to be done on a daily or weekly basis will often be more cost-effective when performed by an in-house team.
-For example a restaurant usually trains its kitchen employees, or has dedicated cleaners on staff, to clean and sanitize all the surfaces each night.
-Some businesses also rely on in-house cleaning staff for the opposite reason: either their requirements are too exacting to trust to an outsourced partner, or their machinery and equipment requires specialist knowledge to operate.
+Relatively straightforward tasks done daily or weekly are often more cost-effective in-house.
+A restaurant, for example, usually trains its kitchen staff or has dedicated cleaners to sanitize surfaces each night.
+Some businesses rely on in-house staff for the opposite reason — their requirements are too exacting to outsource, or their equipment needs specialist knowledge to operate.

-Sharing commercial cleaning services is also common.
-Several businesses located within a single office building might share a communal janitorial service for daily cleaning needs, and only call in professional cleaners for a deep clean once or twice per year.
-If your business is housed with similar companies, it’s worth negotiating a shared commercial cleaning contract in order to cut costs.
+Sharing services is also common.
+Several businesses in one office building might share a communal janitorial service for daily needs and only call in professional cleaners for a deep clean once or twice a year.
+If your business shares a building with similar companies, it’s worth negotiating a shared commercial cleaning contract to cut costs.